 - Vendors will not speak negatively about other vendors to customers or others at the market.

-- As per Province of Ontario by-law, smoking is not permitted at stalls.
+- As per Province of Ontario by-law, smoking and vaping is not permitted at stalls.

 - All vendors must comply with the requirements set by the Canadian Food Inspection Agency and local Health Units (labelling produce by type, quantity and price, cooling, sanitation, etc.).